 Truecaller has currently partnered with Gionee, Obi, Airtel, Micromax, Tata Docomo, Celkon, Cyanogen, and Microsoft whilst generating most of its revenue from bringing in more premium subscription.

 6. Truecaller charges to access exclusive contacts

-Apart from these Truecaller is working on product called ‘Native Dialer’ which is a combination of Truecaller and True Dialler.
+Apart from these, Truecaller is working on the product named ‘Native Dialer’ combining the concepts of true dialler and true caller.
 It’s partnership with India’s Intex to offer a native phone dialer.
-All Intex devices are coming with Truecaller and Truemessenger incorporated inside it.
-The Company will also generate revenue by providing premium uses Truemessenger.
-In addition, Truecaller has had strategic partnership with Microsoft and Twitter also.
-By These partnerships, Truecaller makes a lot of money and contribute in increasing its revenue.
+All Intex devices are coming with Truecaller and True-messenger incorporated inside it.
+The Company will also generate revenue by providing premium users True-messenger.
+In addition, Truecaller has had a strategic partnership with Microsoft and Twitter also.
+By These partnerships, Truecaller makes a lot of money and contribute to increasing its revenue.